Augmenting Density Matrix Renormalization Group with Matchgates and Clifford circuits

 {\em Note added:} Upon completing our work, we became aware of similar works \cite{kang20252dquonlanguageunifying,feng2025quonclassicalsimulationunifying}, where the combination of Clifford circuits, Matchgates and MPS are also discussed.

 \textbf{Acknowledgments:} MQ acknowledges the support from the National Key Research and Development Program of MOST of China (2022YFA1405400), the National Natural Science Foundation of China (Grant No. 12274290), the Innovation Program for Quantum Science and Technology (2021ZD0301902).
-ZL acknowledges the support from the Innovation Program for Quantum Science and Technology (Grant No. 2023ZD0300200) and the Fundamental Research Funds for the Central Universities.
+ZL acknowledges the support from the Quantum Science and Technology-National Science and Technology Major Project (2023ZD0300200) and the Fundamental Research Funds for the Central Universities.